Joalor64GH/Rhythmo-SC/docs/04 - adding-a-mod.md

 ```

 ### `_polymod_icon.png`
 As for `_polymod_icon.png`, it's just a simple `.png` icon for the mod.
 Any square image is recommended.
-Just keep in mind that **whatever image it is, it will always be squished into a `75 by 75` resolution**.
+Just keep in mind that **whatever image it is, it will always be squished into a `75 x 75` resolution**.

 If you've done everything correctly, your mod should appear in the Mods Menu. <br>
 Then, you're basically good to go!